Prime Video: The 34 Best Movies to Watch

 - Prometheus (2012) -- Sci-fi horror film.
 Following clues to the origin of mankind, a team finds a structure on a distant moon, but they soon realize they are not alone.

-- Dead Poets Society (1989) -- Classic comedy-drama.
+- Dead Poets Society (1989) -- Drama.
 Maverick teacher John Keating uses poetry to embolden his boarding school students to new heights of self-expression.

 March 4